 The implementation of a function can either be synchronous (e.g., via OIPF debug function, chapter 7.15.5 of OIPF DAE) or asynchronous (e.g. via XMLHttpRequest to the server).
-The callback function is called in both cases.
-In a synchronous implementation, this would be done before the function has returned.
+The callback function shall be in both cases asynchronous.